-There is currently a skills shortage of experienced engineers in Australia.
+There is currently a skills shortage of experienced engineers in Australia, with employment vacancies at a decade high.
 Driving demand for engineers is ongoing investment in public infrastructure, a re-emergence of demand for minerals and a global transition to clean energy and adapting to climate change.

 While experienced migrant engineers are critical to the workforce in the short-term, having a strong source of domestically trained engineers is crucial.
-Engineering skills – supply and demand – Discussion paper March 2022, notes only 8.2 per cent of graduates in Australia graduate with an engineering qualification.
-This is low compared to countries such as Germany at 24.2 per cent and Japan at 18.5 per cent.
+Only 8.5 per cent of graduates in Australia graduate with an engineering qualification – the sixth lowest proportion in OECD countries.

-The long-term solution involves investment in young people and schools, industry-led development of early career graduates and community-wide understanding of the value of skilled migrants.
+The long-term solution involves investment in young people and schools, increasing the numbers of engineering graduates, industry-led development of early career graduates, growing and retaining women and First Nations people, and community-wide understanding of the value of skilled migrants.

 Importance of STEM

-The statistics also show that engineering graduates experience strong employment outcomes.
-According to the 2021 GOS National Report around 80 per cent of engineering graduates were in full time employment in 2020 and 2021.
-The same report noted engineering graduates are in the top five highest graduate salaries with a median salary of $70,000 for both male and female graduates.
+The statistics show that engineering graduates experience strong employment outcomes – around 87 per cent of engineering graduates were in full time employment in 2021 and 2022.
+Engineering graduates are also in the top five highest graduate salaries with a median salary of $71,500.

-Employer satisfaction with engineering graduates is also high.
-The QILT Employer Satisfaction Survey of 2021 reports employers had the highest overall satisfaction rate with engineering and related graduates at 90 per cent.
+Employer satisfaction with engineering graduates is high.
+2021 data shows employers had the highest overall satisfaction rate with engineering and related graduates at 90 per cent.